 Freedom Reins is our Adaptive Riding Program which serves our beautiful, special needs kids.
-We serve children, ages 5 and up, with a variety of special needs including, but not limited to, Downs Syndrome, Cerebral Palsy, Autism, ADHD, and other physical or neurological disabilities.
+We serve children, ages 5 through 21, with a variety of special needs including, but not limited to, Downs Syndrome, Cerebral Palsy, Autism, ADHD, and other physical or neurological disabilities.

 Horseback riding is extremely beneficial to our participants both physically and emotionally.
 We strive to individualize each session based on each child’s needs, skills, and goals.
 A typical Freedom Reins session provides time for connecting with the horse and learning responsibility through opportunities to groom, ride, and just spend time with a horse.